miniflux/v2/CONTRIBUTING.md

 Before implementing a new feature:

-- Check if it aligns with Miniflux's philosophy
+- Check if it aligns with influxeed-engine's philosophy
 - Consider if the feature could be implemented differently to maintain simplicity
 - Remember that developing software takes significant time, and this is a volunteer-driven project
 - If you need a specific feature, the best approach is to contribute it yourself